This document describes the current configuration and default Brief Record Level rule being used in the Alliance NZ account.

 Beginning the June through August 2016 releases, Alma changed the levels of brief records from a binary setting ("brief" or "not brief") to a system supporting ten levels of "briefness" (often referred to in MARC21 as level of "fullness" or "Encoding Level").

 Setting the Default Brief Level Rule

-In the Alliance NZ account, go to: ALMA > Resource Management > Resource Configuration > Configuration Menu > Cataloging > Metadata Configuration, and click on the profile "MARC21 Bibliographic".
+In the Alliance NZ account, go to: Alma > Configuration > Resources > Cataloging > Metadata Configuration, and click on the active profile "MARC21 Bibliographic".
 Then go to the Other Settings tab where the default Brief Level Rule can be selected from the dropdown list of brief level rules present in the NZ account:

-Note: An assumption is being made that import profiles created and used in an institution's account (the account each library uses for normal day-to-day work) will be able to use the Brief Level Rule created in the NZ account ("OCA Brief 2016a").
-However, this assumption needs to be tested/confirmed after the inclusion of the brief level functionality in import profiles, scheduled for August 2016.
+Note: Import profiles created and used in an institution's account (the account each library uses for normal day-to-day work) are able to use the Brief Level Rule created in the NZ account.

 Alliance Default Brief Level Rule

 The initial Alliance default brief level rule was given the name "OCA Brief 2016a" with the expectation that it would be modified in the future, so the use of the year of the rule plus a letter qualifier will allow multiple iterations of the rule in a given year while allowing old versions of the rule to be retained.